layla95-git/layla95-git.github.io/README.md

-# Le Li Academic Homepage
+# Academic Homepage

-This repository contains the source files for Le Li's personal academic homepage, built with a Jekyll academic-homepage style layout.
+This repository contains the source files for Layla's personal academic homepage, built with a Jekyll academic-homepage layout and adopting the style of "stevezs315.github.io".

 ## Main editable files